-- (a.)
+(a.)
 New Funds.
-A maximum of 5 points in aggregate will be given to projects which have a commitment for AHFA approved sources of new funds.
-To qualify for points for receiving AHFA approved sources of new funds (specifically listed below), if the funds are loaned (required repayment) or granted to the project, at least 50% of the total amount of funds committed for points must remain as a permanent source of funds.
+A maximum of 5 points in aggregate will be given to projects which have a commitment for the AHFA approved sources of new funds listed below.
+If the funds are loaned (required repayment) or granted to the project, at least 50% of the total amount of funds committed for points must remain as a permanent source of funds.
 Existing funds that are assumed and/or term(s) extended do not qualify for points under this criteria.
-The commitment must be a fully executed firm commitment from the applicable entity that will be loaning or granting the funds to project. - (1.)
-A maximum of 5 points will be given to projects which have a commitment for AHFA approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant), HOME funds, USDA Rural Development 515 funds, CDBG, CDBG Disaster Funds administered from Alabama Department Economic Development, HUD CDBG Disaster Funds, Neighborhood Stabilization Program funds, CHOICE Neighborhood funds, Promised Neighborhood funds, NeighborhoodWorks Capital Grant, Home Depot Foundation Grant and HUD's Economic Development Initiative program funds allocated through the Community Development funds.
+To qualify for these points, the application must include a fully executed firm commitment from the entity that will be loaning or granting the funds to project.

+(1.)
+A maximum of 5 points will be given to projects that have a commitment for AHFA-approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant), HOME Funds (not awarded by AHFA), USDA Rural Development 515 funds, CDBG, CDBG Disaster Funds administered from Alabama Department Economic Development, HUD CDBG Disaster Funds, Neighborhood Stabilization Program funds, CHOICE Neighborhood funds, Promised Neighborhood funds, NeighborhoodWorks Capital Grant, Home Depot Foundation Grant or HUD's Economic Development Initiative program funds allocated through the Community Development funds.
-'''

-5 points - $16,001+ per unit
+5 points - \$16,001+ per unit

-4 points - $12,001 - 16,000 per unit
+4 points - \$12,001 - 16,000 per unit

-3 points - $8,001 - 12,000 per unit
+- 3 points \$8,001 12,000 per unit

-2 points - $4,000 - 8,000 per unit
+- 2 points \$4,000 8,000 per unit

-'''

-(2.)
-A maximum of 3 points will be given to projects which have a commitment for AHFA approved sources of new funds from the following list: Capital Fund Program and Replacement Housing Factor Fund.
+- (2.)
+A maximum of 3 points will be given to projects that have a commitment for AHFA-approved sources of new funds from the following list: Capital Fund Program and HUD Replacement Housing Factor Funds.

-'''

-3 points - $30,001+ per unit
+3 points - \$30,001+ per unit

-2 points - $16,000 - 30,000 per unit
+2 points - \$16,000 - 30,000 per unit

-'''

 (b.)
 Existing Funds.
-A maximum of 3 points will be given to projects which have a letter from USDA, stating that the applicant appears to meet the eligibility requirements for the transfer/assumption of an existing USDA

-Rural Development 515 loan, and that further processing and final underwriting must be completed in accordance with USDA rural development requirements.
+A maximum of 3 points will be given to projects that have a letter from USDA stating that the applicant appears to meet the eligibility requirements for the transfer/assumption of an existing USDA Rural Development 515 loan.
+Letter may further state that further processing and final underwriting must be completed in accordance with USDA rural development requirements.

-'''

-3 points - $30,001 + per unit
+3 points - \$30,001 + per unit

-2points - $10,000 - 30,000 per unit
+2 points - \$10,000 - 30,000 per unit

-'''

 - (c.)
 Rental/Operating Subsidies.
-A maximum of 2 points will be given to projects, which have a commitment for rental/operating subsidies from USDA Rural Development or the Department of Housing and Urban Development (HUD). - USDA Rural Development commitment must be for at least 25% of the total proposed units to receive the points. - Department of Housing and Urban Development (HUD) commitment must be for at least 75% of the total proposed units to receive the points.
+A maximum of 2 points will be given to projects that have a commitment for rental/operating subsidies from USDA Rural Development or HUD. - USDA Rural Development commitment must be for at least 25% of the total proposed units to receive the points. - HUD commitment must be for at least 75% of the total proposed units to receive the points.